advancedtelematic/quickcheck-state-machine/README.md

     -- another database application, that uses simple SQL queries to manage a bookstore.
     It is based on a
     [case study](https://propertesting.com/book_case_study_stateful_properties_with_a_bookstore.html)
-    in Erlang from online version of Fred Heberts [PropEr Testing](https://propertesting.com/toc.html) book;
+    in Erlang from online version of Fred Hebert's [PropEr Testing](https://propertesting.com/toc.html) book;

   * Process registry